wp-plugins/time-lord/readme.txt

 * <strong>mode</strong>.
 It is used to determine whether the wrapped content will be shown or hidden at the given timeframe.
 By default it is set to "show".
 The other parameter you can give is "hide".
 * <strong>from</strong>.
 The date your content should start appearing.
 It accepts time values of the form "YYYY-MM-DD hh:mm:ss" (for example: <code>[timelord from="2016-4-1 20:10:00"]SOME CONTENT[/timelord]</code> will show the text "SOME CONTENT" on April 1st of 2016 at 20:10).
 If you don't care about so much specificity, you can omit values from right to left.
 For example, you could just add from="2016-04" if you want to show your content as soon as April 2016 comes.
 * <strong>to</strong>.
 Same as the "from" parameter, "to" allows you to hide content at a specific time in the future.
 The same rules described at the "from" parameters apply here as well.
+* <strong>every</strong>.
+Output content recursively at specified intervals.
+It works best if a "from" and "to" dates are set.
+For example,  <code>[timelord from="2015-04-01" to="2016-04-01" every="1 day"]SOME CONTENT[/timelord]</code> would output "SOME CONTENT" every other day until April 1st.
+This parameter can accept a date with relative parts like for example every="12 hours", every="2 days", every="1 hour" etc. ([See examples](http://php.net/manual/en/datetime.formats.relative.php "PHP Relative Formats")).
+NOTE: the "every" parameter cannot be combined with the other parameters that follow - it will just show or hide the content depending on the given interval.
 * <strong>del</strong>.
 Instead of just removing the content when it expires, this parameter wraps it in the <code><del></del></code> tag in order to mark it as "erased".
 For example, <code>[timelord to="2016-4-1" del="yes"]SOME CONTENT[/timelord]</code> would output <code><del>SOME CONTENT</del></code> (check screenshot for an example of what the user would actually see in the frontend).
 * <strong>message</strong>.
 It displays some alternate content until the set date comes.
 It accepts some basic HTML formatting.
 * <strong>from_msg</strong>.
 If this parameter is set and is not empty AND if the "from" parameter is set, it will show the remaining time until the publication (for example "4 months").
 If you add any text in there, it will add this text before the remaining time.
 For example, given that present is April 2015, <code>[timelord from="2016-04" from_msg="Content will be live in: "]SOME CONTENT[/timelord]</code> would output "Content will be live in 12 months".